mikko-ahonen/usm-rfc/workflow-format.md

 ## MIME types

+Two temporary MIME types are proposed.
+Later, these should be registered with IANA (Internet Assigned Numbers Authority).

 application/x-usm-workflow-template
+    MIME type used for workflow templates.

 application/x-usm-workflow
+    MIME type used for workflows.

 ## File extensions

+Two file extensions are proposed.

 .workflow-template.json
-.workflow
+    File extension used for workflow templates.

+.workflow.json
+    File extension used for workflows.

-## Metadata
+## Fields

 ### format-version

-Format version field "format-version" corresponds to the version of the USM Workflow JSON format.
+Format version field "format-version" corresponds to the version of the USM Workflow Interchjange format.

 The value MUST be a JSON string.
 The versioning is based on semantic versioning [SEMVER2].
 For this version of the document, it MUST be string literal "1.0.0"

 Example: